wrossmorrow/machtests/README.md

 should you choose to use any of these as result storage options.

+## Contributing to the Infrastructure

-**Contributing to the Infrastructure:** Ok, this is complicated.
+Ok, this is complicated.
 The infrastructure for running tests is really in one file, `test.sh`, for compactness if not simplicity.
 Some bleeds over into `.env` and `systemd` service files, but really it is all in `test.sh`.
 We explain this file in detail later in this readme.
 The file itself is, we hope, verbosely commented to assist in understanding the meaning of the code.

 # Installing yentests